 Rabies to be notifiable disease soon: Delhi minister

-The minister said the move aims to strengthen disease surveillance, ensure timely reporting of cases, and enable swift action to prevent the spread of rabies.
+The minister said the move aims to strengthen disease surveillance, ensure timely reporting of cases, and enable swift public health action to prevent the spread of rabies.

 The Delhi Government will soon issue a notification declaring human rabies a notifiable disease in the National Capital Territory of Delhi under the Epidemic Disease Act, health minister Pankaj Kumar said on Sunday.